Hoyasumii/bee-movie/README.md

 We may as well try it.

-OK, Dave, pull the ch
+OK, Dave, pull the chu